 Western women, and particularly mothers, are seeing unprecedented rates of autoimmune disease, thyroid conditions, infertility, miscarriage, adrenal dysfunction, PMS, menopausal symptoms, heart disease, metabolic syndrome, the list goes on.
 The symptoms – exhaustion, sugar cravings, soggy “leaky” brains, inappropriate immune response, infertility, exhaustion, and pain throughout the body etc. – are often labeled “normal” because they haven’t progressed to the point where a diagnosis has surfaced … yet.
 And when (or if) a diagnosis is made a pharmaceutical is prescribed so, in the mind of the physician, there’s nothing more to be done.
 There are exceptions amongst physicians but by and large one of the problems with our energy is rooted in a medical system of diagnosis and treatment that fails to acknowledge energy as a real concept beyond electrical synapses and nervous tissue.
 We’re doing no better for ourselves when we insist that the root cause of our exhaustion in motherhood is the lack of sleep or our list of chores.

 The pervasive belief of the current medical system is that as long as you aren’t sick you’re healthy, which might be the reason why so many women are dismissed when they go to the doctor.
 I’m here to tell you that there is nothing healthy about living in a state of toxic, unrelenting exhaustion.
-Tools like finding a good online community, engaging humor during the most excruciating moments of motherhood, fortifying your body with good, high quality sleep, and “just getting through it” that may temporarily provide a superficial fix.
+Tools like finding a good online community, engaging humor during the most excruciating moments of motherhood, fortifying your body with good, high-quality sleep, and “just getting through it” that may temporarily provide a superficial fix.
 But if you truly want to supercharge your energy then you’re gonna need to dig deeper.
+Join me below.